direktiv/direktiv/scripts/api/api.md

 ```

 Updates a workflow at the target path
-The body of this request should contain the workflow yaml you want to update to.
+The body of this request should contain the workflow yaml you want to update to

 #### Consumes
   * text/plain